simmundi/trurl/docs/ecs.md

 This means that even if the model contains millions of entities, it can be stored in four allocated arrays (although yes, strings and - generally - variable size fields are another story, described later).

-## Basic operations: iteration, chunks and indices
+## Basic operations: iteration, chunks and indexes

 Selector (an interface)
 : Selector describes a set of entities, grouped into `Chunk`s.
 The grouping suggests affinity